What a great time to be alive my friends…

 Bonus: Best Lightweight Travel Bag

 The Nomatic Travel Bag is indeed not an ultralight backpack or a hiking backpack of any kind.
 In fact, it is a whole other species of backpack completely, but, it rates as one of our top travel backpacks for a reason!

-For travelers on the move, a new travel bag is taking the internet (and the travel world) by storm.
+For travellers on the move, a new travel bag is taking the internet (and the travel world) by storm.
 The Nomatic Travel Bag is one sweet unit.
-In fact it is such a badass travel bag that it found its way onto my best ultralight backpacks list.
+In fact, it is such a badass travel bag that it found its way onto my ultralight backpacks list.
 Go figure.

-Basically, if ever there was a travel bag to cover ALL of your short term travel needs, the Nomatic Travel Bag would be a the very top of the list.
+Basically, if ever there was a travel bag to cover ALL of your short term travel needs, the Nomatic Travel Bag would be at the very top of the list.

 The Nomatic Travel Bag comes with an insane amount of brilliantly thought out pockets, compartments, and gear storage options.
 It even comes with a mesh laundry bag.
 No more cramming those dirty socks in the front pocket of your backpack eh?

 From start to finish the Nomatic Travel Bag features one sleek design after another.
-My favorite features include the fleece lined valuables pocket, the laptop pocket, the high-quality water resistant materials they used, and the specific compartment for your shoes (there is one for socks/underwear too)!
+My favourite features include the fleece-lined valuables pocket, the laptop pocket, the high-quality water-resistant materials they used, and the specific compartment for your shoes (there is one for socks/underwear too)!

-Remember, the Nomatic Travel Bag is one of the best carry on bags for travelers as well.
+Remember, the Nomatic Travel Bag is one of the best carry on bags for travellers as well.
 Well done, Nomatic, well done.

 Check out my in-depth Nomatic Travel Bag review.